CODevOp/stopwatch/README.md

 React using a MVI architecture.
 Model View Intent (MVI), which is similar to MVC.
 MVI helps flush out purpose of functionality.

+Note on Branches; This repository has implemented three different types of state containers.
+The master branch demonstrates the home spun container.
+The StateContainer branch converts the first container to a Redux Container.
+The last branch, ReactRecuxContainer, converts to a ReactRedux container.

 ## References
 * [React Fundamentals](https://app.pluralsight.com/library/courses/react-fundamentals-update/table-of-contents)
 * [Redux](https://redux.js.org/)